2025-ilaria/project-/sparql-queries.md

 ```
 **📊 Results**

-📍IRI of Teatro Comunale di Bologna
+<a href="http://dati.beniculturali.it/mibact/luoghi/resource/CulturalInstituteOrSite/107941"><strong>📍IRI of Teatro Comunale di Bologna</strong></a>

 In this case, the description was richer compared to Teatro Massimo.

-## Query 4: Investigating for the properties in other theatres
+## Query 4️⃣: Investigating for the properties in other theatres
 Other than comparing to a specific theatre, we checked for the properties generally used to describe a “teatro” in ArCo:

 ```sparql